tuil-emt/pybinsim/README.rst

 ----------------

 Depending on the number of input channels (wave-file channels) the corresponding number of virtual sound sources is created.
 The filter for each sound source can selected and activitated via OSC messages.
-The messages basically contain the number index of the source for which the filter should be switched and an identifier string to address the correct filter.
-The correspondence between parameter value and filter is determined by a filter list which can be adjusted individually for the specific use case.
+The messages basically contain the number index of the source for which the filter should be switched, an identifier string and a key to address the correct filter.
+The correspondence between the key and filter depends on how the filters are provided.

+Option A)
+A filtermap in txt format where each line contains a filter type name, key and path to the filter.
+(can be adjusted individually for the specific use case)

 Config parameter description:
 -----------------------------